The history of Truffles NC at

 Keep Your Fork Farm

-Keep Your Fork Farm is located at the foot of Sauratown Mountain named after the Native American tribe who settled and lived here until the late 1700's.
-From our farm, we have a beautiful view of Pilot Mountain, and Hanging Rock State park is just a hop-skip away.
+Keep Your Fork Farm was located at the foot of Sauratown Mountain named after the Native American tribe who settled and lived here until the late 1700's.
+From our farm, we had a beautiful view of Pilot Mountain, and Hanging Rock State park is just a hop-skip away.

-We have two orchards which contain approximately 200 trees.
-The first test orchard was planted in 2000 (replanted in 2011) and the second orchard was started in 2004 and planted in stages through the fall of 2007, when we planted some seedlings whose roots were inoculated for us with spores from our very own truffles.
+We had two orchards with approximately 700 trees at the height of our venture.
+The first test orchard was planted in 2000 and began producing in 2006 (replanted afer devastating Eastern Filbert Blight killed those trees in 2011) and the second orchard was started in 2004 and planted in stages through the fall of 2007, when we planted some seedlings whose roots were inoculated for us with spores from our very own truffles.
 We call these trees our "Friday" trees, named for our truffle-hunting border collie, Friday (RIP).
 The first truffle appeared there in 2013.

 Preserving our scenic landscape and promoting the sustainability of local farms is at the core of our philosophy.